Boston Manor House: Description of the house

-The two landings give a fine view over the garden with its cedar trees, planted in 1754.

-With the commanding view that the house provides to the south and south west, one can almost imagine a little over a hundred years before that, when the then King Charles I could have been pacing from window to window with his loyal supporter Sir Edward Spencer, watching Prince Rupert's troops engaging with the Parliamentarians during the Battle of Brentford.
-Apart from local folklore though, there is nothing to support this as having happened.
-It is almost equally disappointing to discover, that despite the historically rich ambience that follows one about from room to room, only one ghost has chosen to remain in residence.
-It is said to be that of the unquiet spirit of young master John Clitherow, who drowned at an untimely and early age.

 After the second flight of stairs one arrives at the second floor.
 To the right is the door to a small anteroom on the west side of the house.
 Next to this is the state bedroom with a splendid Jacobean decorated plaster ceiling in high relief.
 The central panel depicts a female figure representing ‘Hope’ with her cross-anchor; below is the word in Latin.
 This symbol pre-dates Christianity: Which hope we have as an anchor of the soul, both sure and stedfast, and which entereth into that within the veil; Hebrews 6:19 (KJV).
 Despite this, Dame Mary Reade died childless.

 From here and though the doorway to the east side is the state drawing room; so called because this is where the ladies would withdraw after dinner, leaving the menfolk to smoke and sample the cellar.
 Boston Manor House is famous for this room: it is large, with a high and magnificent Jacobean ceiling, with some elements designed by the 17th-century Dutch artist Marcus Gheeraerts, and engraved by Galle.
 In one corner is recorded the date of building, and Mary Reade's initials in another.
 An equally ornate chimney-piece over the mantel is based on a print by the Flemish-born engraver Abraham de Bruyn which depicts Abraham about to sacrifice Isaac on the Mount of Moriah.
 These high relief mouldings are all acknowledged to be excellent examples of the Jacobean period.